 As a writer, I’ve covered diabetes-related topics like depression, travel, advocacy, college life, and more.
 What I really enjoy is interviewing other people with diabetes, because all of us live our own lives, full of unique encounters with diabetes and the world.
 This work is the catalyst for many of my personal and professional connections with people with diabetes in dozens of countries that are having so many different experiences.
 These connections have, in turn, have given me many opportunities to put my energy into something I think is worthwhile, and it’s important to talk about it.
 Sharing our stories across all of our continuously evolving channels helps keep those helpful conversations going — that’s why I want to highlight these incredible initiatives.

-Each week, we’re going to pose some questions to the founders of local and global projects.
+In each feature, we’re going to pose some questions to the founders of local and global projects.
 Some profiles will feature projects that I’m personally involved in, like Beta Change, a new grassroots organization that uses live broadcasts to discuss relevant issues and brainstorm ideas to make living with diabetes a little bit better.
 Other profiles will be my first encounter with the group.
-Throughout the series, the profiles will include answers to questions like: Where do these innovators get their inspiration?
+Throughout the series, the interviews will include answers to questions like: Where do these innovators get their inspiration?
 How did they make the leap from idea to reality?
 What can our readers learn from them?
 Don’t forget to include your own questions in the comments section of each profile — I’m sure there will be some that I haven’t thoughts of — because each featured PWD (person with diabetes) will be excited to provide further insight to blog readers.
 After all, we have so much to learn from each other!

 If you know of an amazing project that you think deserves a profile, please let us know in the comments.
 We look forward to hearing from you!